-Through extensive course offerings across the disciplines, and particularly in the humanities and social and health sciences, the undergraduate minor in Women’s and Gender Studies (WGS) seeks to promote academic study and dialogue on a broad range of topics related not only to women’s contributions to the fundamental fields of human knowledge and achievement, but also to interdisciplinary studies of feminisms, masculinity, sex, gender and sexuality.
+Through extensive course offerings across the disciplines, and particularly in the humanities and social and health sciences, the undergraduate minor in Women’s, Gender, and Sexuality Studies (WGS) seeks to promote academic study and dialogue on a broad range of topics related not only to women’s contributions to the fundamental fields of human knowledge and achievement, but also to interdisciplinary studies of feminisms, masculinity, sex, gender and sexuality.
 A guiding premise of the WGS program is that masculinity, femininity and gender in general are cultural constructs of pervasive social importance that intersect with issues of class, race, ethnicity, religion and sexual orientation.
 Thus, WGS promotes the study of gender in all fields of study, and encourages all students to consider taking courses or fulfilling the minor in WGS.
 Students who successfully complete a minor in WGS will engage a developing body of knowledge on women and gender, while also learning key theoretical approaches for thinking about feminisms, masculinity, gender, sex, and sexuality in local, national and global contexts.
 WGS students will also be expected to stretch their analytical skills for studying and communicating about the phenomenon of gender in both the humanities and social and natural sciences.

 WGS faculty, staff and students have long been engaged in the intellectual, social, and extracurricular life of the Wake Forest campus and of the broader community.
 As such, WGS offers extensive opportunities for internships, promotes service learning and activism on behalf of women’s and gay/lesbian rights, and strives for a non-gender-biased, open-minded society.
 In partnership with the program in American Ethnic Studies and others, and as a Wake Forest academic program, it “rejects hatred and bigotry in any form” (WFU Bulletin 2006/07, p.
 12).